Pargi Assembly constituency

 Pargi Assembly constituency is a constituency of Telangana Legislative Assembly, India.
-It is one of the constituencies in Vikarabad district.
+It is one of the constituencies in Ranga Reddy district.
 It is part of Chevella Lok Sabha constituency.

 T Ram Mohan Reddy of Indian National Congress represents the constituency from 2014 to 2018.

 In the recent elections, Koppula Mahesh Reddy of Telangana Rashtra Samithi won the elections and represents the constituency.